|

 1. oubliette

-a dungeon with the only entrance or exit being a trap door in the ceiling
+a dungeon with a trap door in the ceiling

 2. dismissive